saiakhil8/ConsentDialog/README.md

  * Set `.appName()` and `.icon()` compulsory.

- * Set Required Button..If u dont set Dialog wont show any ..Set Buttons in this way `.withPersonalisedAdsOption()`
+ * Set Required Button..If u dont set Dialog wont show any ..Set Buttons in this way `.withPersonalisedAdsOption()`.

+ * Set PrivacyClickListener if required -- `.withPrivacyPolicyListener(PrivacyPolicyListener)`.

  # Installation